Probate Q&A Series

 1. Detailed Answer

 In North Carolina probate, an executor serves as a fiduciary.
 The law imposes on that executor a duty of loyalty, care and impartiality when administering an estate.
-A beneficiary who believes the executor has mismanaged assets, failed to provide an accurate inventory, mixed personal and estate funds, refused to render accounts or engaged in dishonesty can ask the court to remove the executor.
+A beneficiary who believes the executor has mismanaged assets, failed to provide an accurate inventory, mixed personal and estate funds, refused to render accounts or engaged in dishonesty can ask the clerk of superior court to remove the executor.

 • Neglects duties, including failure to file required inventories or accountings;